Symposium Speakers

 • James Warnock

-In addition to his role at ABET, Warnock is a professor and the associate dean in the Jere W. Morehead Honors College at the University of Georgia, Athens, USA.
-Before joining the Morehead Honors College in 2024, Warnock served as chair of the School of Chemical, Materials, and Biomedical Engineering in the College of Engineering, a position he held since 2017.
+Dr. James N. Warnock is a professor and the Associate Dean in the Jere W. Morehead Honors College at the University of Georgia, Athens, USA.
+Prior to joining the Morehead Honors College in 2024, Dr. Warnock served as chair of the School of Chemical, Materials and Biomedical Engineering in the College of Engineering, a position he held since 2017.

 • David Whitman